1ynxy/mesh-net/README.md

 This is the captured packet history of three devices connecting to the root node.
 The first device connects directly, whereas the other two devices both connect to the first, so indirectly.

 There will always be slight variations in data usage with new connections due to variable length data such as client names.
 Larger variations in data usage can be attributed to inconsistent packet merging.
 Packet merging is performed by the Huffman algorithm, a particular type of optimal prefix code that is commonly used for lossless data compression.
 Packet merging is incredibly useful for reducing the amount of unnecessary data that is transmitted, although it can introduce some latency to the system.
+By compressing the messages the distributed system can save bandwidth at the cost of computational power, Smed, J, 2001.

 The aspect that the data showed that was not expected was just how large the headers are once you get to the TCP layer.
 Up to an estimated 50 bytes per packet is utilised by layers of the networking stack that you do not see.
 This is one reason why packet merging algorithms are so useful.
 Another aspect that was surprising was just how much data was taken up by TCP packet acknowledgements because of this.
 For packets that are not overly important, or have a short usefulness half-life, it seems a much better idea to implement UDP over TCP; eliminating the need for the call and response pattern of information transmission that TCP uses.

 As expected the load on the root node might get increasingly higher in a linear fashion with each new connection, but the direct connections incur a much higher load than indirect connections.
 This means that were the network correctly balanced each new connection should have little effect on the network load.
 The main reason direct connections require more data throughput is that the host in a direct connection must communicate large volumes of data that the network has collated so far.

 Data throughput is an important factor, as larger amounts of data might incur a higher cost for users of the network, but perhaps more important is the latency induced by the network structure.
 In fast paced, or real-time games such as first person shooter games even small amounts of latency can prove for a large disadvantage, although there are some factors which can remedy this slightly.
 The delay value which can be tolerated by the participants depends on the used camera perspective... at least 50ms of additional delay can be tolerated [using certain fields of vision].
 In a paper on the Impact of Delay in Real-Time Multiplayer Games, 2002, by Pantel, L, claims that for games such as first person shooters, presentation delays of 100ms or more may be acceptable [?].

+Packet merging and data compression aren't the only methods of reducing the amount of data transferred over the network.
+One particularly interesting method is described by A Bharambe, et al, 2008.
+To extrapolate the behaviour of a remote player that sends only infrequent information (because it is not in focus), we use a special replica called a doppelgänger.
+A doppelgänger is a bot... running on the local machine whose goal is to act in a manner that realistically approximates the behaviour of the remote player (using guided AI) [?].

 ### 4.2 socket & computational load